sds0208/perc-ens-frontend/README.md

 - [The back end](https://github.com/sds0208/perc-ens-backend) - built with Node.js and Express.js
 - [The scrapers](https://github.com/sds0208/perc-ens-scraper) - built with Python

-As of the end of May 2024, this is still a work in progress, but feel free to look around and see how it's going!
+As of the end of June 2024, this is only an MVP, but feel free to look around and see how it's going!

-Preview links coming soon!